DefunctLizard/london_tube/README.md

 ## Usage

 London Tube is easy to use, just type `alltubes` to see every tube line and their status, or `tubestatus <tube line>` to see what status an individual tube's status is.

+more info is available in the man page.